xrarch/newsdk/README.md

 Features a self-hosting compiler for the Jackal language, an assembler, a linker, and a multi-threaded build tool; all written in Jackal.
 These tools can run on any little-endian platform that has a C compiler, and also on the XR/17032 and Fox32 architectures.

+## License

+XR/SDK is licensed under GPLv3.
+See LICENSE.

 ## Structure

 ```